rocky-jaiswal/my_blogs/source/2012/05/25/intro_to_backbone_jQuery.html.markdown

 - Line 37 - We render our view.

-Let's now analyze our render function on line 21. this.model.get('name') will give you the selected model's name.
+Let's now analyze our render function on line 22. this.model.get('name') will give you the selected model's name.
 We create a string by appending it with "You Selected : ".

 We all know what $("#some-id").html() will do.
-So what is "this.el"?
+So what is "el"?
 Basically, all Backbone Views have an el property which is the DOM element it is binded to.
 If not specified it is a 'div'.
-We could have also done away appending html to $(this.el) but it's ok.
+So we have binded our View to a div using a jQuery selector.

 *Talking of views we have manually set a string to be our HTML, this is ok for now but for more HTML Backbone also provides you with "templates" that can be compiled and added to your Views.